DavidAnson/markdownlint/doc/Rules.md

   `consistent` / `leading_and_trailing` / `leading_only` /
   `no_leading_or_trailing` / `trailing_only`)

-This rule is triggered when a [GitHub Flavored Markdown table][gfm-table] is inconsistent about its use of leading and trailing pipe characters (`|`).
+This rule is triggered when a [GitHub Flavored Markdown table][gfm-table-055] is inconsistent about its use of leading and trailing pipe characters (`|`).

 By default (`consistent` style), the header row of the first table in a document is used to determine the style that is enforced for all tables in that document.